Post

 What makes a gun made for a ‘duty’ role?

-Primarily, the ability to equip a 1000 lumen weapon light, equip an enclosed optic, and support a duty holster.
+Primarily, the ability to equip a large, 20,000+ Candela weapon light, equip an enclosed optic, and support a duty holster.
 Duty holsters tend to have a locking mechanism to prevent the gun from being dislodge due to movement, as well as delay a potential physical confrontation for the gun.
 The first and last criteria are the primary factors since too thin of a gun with the contemporary 1000 lumen lights cannot be safely holstered due to the amount of movement that can occur with an imbalanced weapon light width relative to the gun width.

 Aside from that, account for your training needs, which will include ammo, maintenance tools, and the class fees.
 Luckily, you can avoid getting any carry insurance as that is generally a scam.